zype/zype.github.io/api_docs/plans.md

 Note: This operation will only add the specified Playlists to the Plan, it won't remove any of the existing Playlists associated to it

+Note: If a video is currently monetized with a purchase, rental, or pass plan, and your property does NOT support multiple monetization, then adding that video to a playlist within a tiered subscription will disable the existing purchase, rental, or pass plan paywall and switch the paywall monetization on the video to the tiered subscription plan.

 ### Parameters